cfw-guide/ios.cfw.guide/_pages/en_US/jailbreak/installing-unc0ver.md

 {% include toc title="Table of Contents" %}

+Unless you are using an A12 device on iOS 12.1.3 - 12.4.1, you should not be following this page due to the fact that, throughout the past several months, better options have emerged for all other devices/versions, which are listed on each devices page at [Get Started](get-started)
+{:.notice--danger}

 unc0ver is a [semi-untethered jailbreak](/types-of-jailbreak#semi-untethered-jailbreaks){:target="_blank"}, meaning it requires a app to re-apply the exploit after a reboot.
 Click the link to learn more.
 {:.notice--info}

-unc0ver is capable of jailbreaking nearly every iOS device on firmware version 11.0 up to 13.5, excluding 12.3 - 12.3.2 and 12.4.2 - 12.4.7.
+unc0ver is capable of jailbreaking every iOS device on firmware version 11.0 up to 13.5, excluding 12.4.9 - 12.5.1.

 Due to how [semi-untethered jailbreaks](/types-of-jailbreak#semi-untethered-jailbreaks){:target="_blank"} work, the app will need to be [re-signed](resigning-apps) once every 7 days.